Blazemeter/taurus/site/dat/docs/PyTest.md

 Concurrency in the case with pytest executor is not the number of target concurrent virtual users, but the number of parallel processes.

-For now if `concurrency` is set - all tests are grouped by module for test functions and by class for test methods.
+For now if `concurrency` is set in the test execution - all tests are grouped by module for test functions and by class for test methods.
 Groups are distributed to available workers as whole units.

 Usage:
 ```yaml